Swan Valley (Western Australia)

-The Swan Valley is a region in the upper reaches of the Swan River between Guildford and Bells Rapids, Western Australia.
+Swan Valley is a region in the upper reaches of the Swan River between Guildford and Bells Rapids, Western Australia.
 It is bordered to the east by the Darling Scarp.
 Both Ellenbrook and Jane Brook lie within the region and discharge into the Swan River.
 There are seven suburbs within the region: Baskerville, Belhus, Caversham, Henley Brook, Herne Hill, Millendon and West Swan.
 It is part of the City of Swan local government area.

-The Swan Valley Australian Geographical Indication is a sub-region of the larger Swan District wine region.
+Swan Valley Australian Geographical Indication is a sub-region of the larger Swan District wine region.
 Swan Valley was registered on 6 January 2003 following Swan District being registered on 10 December 1998.

 History

 The indigenous heritage of the region is over 40,000 years old.
 The Noongar Aboriginal people of the Wadjuk tribe, who are the traditional landowners of the Swan Valley, lived here before the colonial invasion began.
 As per the beliefs of the native people, the Swan Valley was created by a serpent named Wagyl who is still believed to be living under the Swan River.

 The area was explored in 1827 by Captain James Stirling later to become governor of the Swan River Colony.
 Stirling was so impressed with the area that he wrote in his diary:

 When Stirling returned to establish the colony in 1829 he created three settlements: Fremantle as the port; Perth as the major commercial and political centre; and Guildford on the southern end of the Swan Valley region.
 Descendants of many of the early families still reside within the shire.
 Within the first ten years, two of Perth's oldest churches had been built there: the first was St. Mary's Church in Middle Swan, followed by All Saints Church, Henley Brook built at the site of Stirling's 1827 camp.
 St. Mary's was rebuilt in 1869 but All Saints still retains its original structure and is thus Perth's oldest standing church.